oesteban/hcph-sops/docs/data-collection/scanning.md

     - [ ] the box is on,
     - [ ] *Synchronization mode* is on,
     - [ ] session has been started,
+    - [ ] volume count is reset to 0 out of 9999,
     - [ ] USB cable to *{{ secrets.hosts.psychopy | default("███") }}* is connected.
     - [ ] Check the corresponding box in the issue collecting notes about the session.